Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A weak tail bound probabilistic condition for function estimation

-Our conditions are weaker than the ones imposed in \cite{audet2021stochastic}.
-More precisely, they are implied by \cite[Equation (2)]{audet2021stochastic}, rewritten in our notation as
+In this subsection, we compare our condition with others found in the literature.
+We will start by showing that our condition is weaker than the ones imposed in~\cite{audet2021stochastic}.
+More precisely, it is implied by \cite[Equation (2)]{audet2021stochastic}, rewritten in our notation as

 for a constant $k_f > 0$.
-The $k_f$-variance condition in \eqref{eq:c1} is a gradient free version of \cite[Assumption 2.4, (iii)]{paquette2020stochastic}, and more precisely can be obtained from the latter by removing the gradient related terms in the RHS.
-However, in \cite{paquette2020stochastic} as well as in other works on smooth stochastic derivative free optimization (see, e.g., \cite{chen2018stochastic, larson2016stochastic, shashaani2018astro} and references therein), a probabilistically accurate gradient estimate is also used, while of course such an estimate is not available in a possibly non-smooth setting.
+The $k_f$-variance condition in \eqref{eq:c1} is a gradient-free version of \cite[Assumption 2.4, (iii)]{paquette2020stochastic}, and more precisely can be obtained from the latter by removing the gradient related terms in the right-hand side.
+It is important to note here that in \cite{paquette2020stochastic} as well as in other works on smooth stochastic derivative free optimization (see, e.g., \cite{chen2018stochastic, larson2016stochastic, shashaani2018astro} and references therein), a probabilistically accurate gradient estimate is also used, while of course such an estimate is not available in a possibly non-smooth setting.